joshjcarrier/homeassistant-litter-robot/README.md

 ## Config

 You'll need to have connected to your robot at least once before with the mobile app.

-Check out [this thread](https://community.smartthings.com/t/litter-robot-connect/106882/18) for more details.
+🔑 Trouble finding the API key?
+Search for `x-api-key` in [this thread](https://community.smartthings.com/t/litter-robot-connect/106882/18) for more details.

 Edit `/config/configuration.yaml`.
 For a robot nicknamed "Tesla Meowdel S":